 Turn Clothes into Blankets and Pillows

 For those of you blessed with the gift of creativity, using the clothes of the deceased to make one-of-a-kind quilts and pillows is something you should consider when tasked with clearing out a closet.
 When my Aunt Kay passed away, her daughters couldn't live with the idea of parting with their mother's expansive wardrobe.
 Remembering her was to remember a little lady, just short of five feet tall, making her way to the petites section of her favorite department stores.
 The soft floral prints and summer ginghams were too precious to discard because of how much they reminded them of their mom.
 They decided to recruit their sister-in-law, the only seamstress in the family, to put these clothes to good use in the form of a beautifully patterned quilt for each of them.
-Now, each time my cousins curl up to a good book on a blustering winter night, they'll have the memory of their mother keeping them warm.
+Now, each time my cousins curl up with a good book on a blustering winter night, they'll have the memory of their mother keeping them warm.

-Repurpose Furniture and Appliances
+Repurpose a Loved One's Belongings: Furniture and Appliances

 If you're handy with a sander and a paintbrush, then another idea to consider is repurposing or "upscaling" furniture or other household items.
 For instance, I turned my mother's bookcase into a wine rack.
 You can do this with dressers too.
 There is an endless number of ideas for those of you who are handy with tools.
 Simply search "repurposing furniture" or "repurposing kitchen appliances," and you will be amazed at the creativity that's out there.
 Search ideas on Pinterest or check out this helpful article to get you started: 21 Ideas to Repurpose Old Furniture - Architecture Lab